Maria Balshaw: The Whitworth

 In 2006, Balshaw was headhunted to become the director of the Whitworth.
 Throughout her work at the Whitworth, Balshaw has featured a broad range of disciplines championing art from around the world in particular West and South African art and the work of female artists.
 She has been quoted as saying "We do have a lot of women artists on show at the Whitworth, but only because they’re really good.
 That’s fair."

 Balshaw's appointment at the Whitworth made her the second female director in the history of the gallery.
 Margaret Pilkington being the only other female director from 1925 to 1945.
 In June 2017, Balshaw stepped down as director of the Whitworth to become the first female director of Tate.

 Key exhibitions

-During her time as director at the Whitworth, Balshaw has been responsible for commissioning a wide range of exhibitions.
+During her time as director at the Whitworth, Balshaw was responsible for commissioning a wide range of exhibitions.
 Some of the most notable include: